Calligraphy by Bailey Sensei.

 Our shodo classes are taught by Rie Hashimoto Bailey, a master-level instructor awarded the 7th-dan by the Tonan Shodo organization in her original home of Sendai, Miyagi Prefecture, Japan.
 In addition to teaching our class calligraphy, Bailey Sensei includes instruction in sumi-e (ink painting) and often presents mini-lectures addressing Japanese language, philosophy, and culture.

-Due to space limitations, at present shodo classes are open only to members of the dojo training in martial arts and their immediate family members.
-While we’re not able at this time to offer shodo-only memberships, if you’re interested in a shodo-only membership please use the contact form on the home page to add your name to a wait-list, in case space becomes available.
+Although our shodo classes previously have been open only to members of the dojo training in martial arts and their immediate family members, we are considering offering shodo-only memberships and adding some number of weeknight classes.
+If you’re interested in a shodo-only membership please use the contact form on the home page to add your name to the list of potential students and receive notice when the expanded classes are available..

 Call or email today for an appointment and come see for yourself — visitors are always welcome!